sevensolutions/tiny-repo/README.md

 GET http://localhost:8080/:namespace/:name
 ```

-This endpoint returns a JSON, containing all available versions of the package.
+This endpoint returns a JSON, containing all available versions of the artifact.

 Here is an example: